shubhajeet/learnedStore/README.md

 `mkdir build_Release && cd build_Release && cmake -DCMAKE_BUILD_TYPE=release .. && make -j`

+## Downloading Dataset
+Please refer to the [SOSD](https://github.com/learnedsystems/SOSD) paper to get the SOSD Dataset.
+Benchmarking under the SOSD Databaset can be done using bench_dataset.sh script.
+The dataset must be stored in data folder.

 ## Running benchmark
 bechmark scripts are in testbench folder.
 Scripts are bench_<>.sh.
 The config files are with .cfg extension and some example config can be found in the repo.

 The experiment can be run using following command.
 `bench_<>.sh <>.cfg <exp_name>`

+Appropriate disk file should be created before running the experiments.

+- bench_learnstore.sh :: script to measure leanstore and learnstore on created workload
+- bench_latency.sh :: script to measure the latency
+- bench_dataset.sh :: read only throughput experiments

 ## Cite
 The code we used for our HDIS 2023 paper